micah-trp/credit-risk-classification/Credit Risk Classification Report.md

    - The model's predictions were compared with the actual values for both the training and testing data.

 3. Confusion Matrix (Test):
-   - The confusion matrix for the testing data is presented as a 2x2 array.
    - True negatives (TN) are 18,679, false negatives (FN) are 80, false positives (FP) are 67, and true positives (TP) are 558.

 4. Class Report (Test):